glorphindale/langohr.docs/articles/exchanges.md

 TBD

-The routing key will then be compared for equality with routing keys on bindings, and consumers that subscribed with the same routing key each get a copy of the message:
+The routing key will then be compared for equality with routing keys on bindings, and consumers that subscribed with the same routing key each get a copy of the message.

-Full example:

-{% gist  %}

 ### Direct Exchanges and Load Balancing of Messages